beyarkay/masters-thesis/src/01_introduction.md

 Recent developments in computational hardware and machine learning research mean that using glove-based acceleration data to classify gestures is more likely than ever to succeed.
-Such success would provide a product that could replace regular computer keyboards with a more ergonomic alternative.
+Such success would provide a product that could replace regular computer keyboards with a more ergonomic\footnote{
+\emph{ergonomic} is defined here to mean a device designed for efficiency and comfort in the working environment.
+} alternative.

 A study of the above description is considered, evaluating multiple classification algorithms on datasets with 5, 50, and 51 classes.
 The 5- and